 Alumni Hall of Fame

-We are looking for CHS graduates prior to the Class of 2007 who are:
+We are looking for CHS graduates from the Class of 2010 or before who are:

 - Exemplary in their field of study